PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/create-new-notebook4.PNG)

-6. Double click on the file name to open it and you can start your code.
+6. Double click on the file name to open it and you can start your code (select the type of language as it's explained bellow).

 **Notes**
   * On the top level you see see the option **Compute** where in order to execute the code you need to have your compute up and running.
-  * Also on the top level you can see the type of language you are going to use, you can choose between Python, R or Python 3.6 - Azure ML (this last one will include Azure ML SDKs.
+  * Also on the top level you can see the type of language you are going to use, you can choose between Python 3, R or Python 3.6 - Azure ML (this last one will include Azure ML SDKs).

  ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/create-new-notebook5.PNG)